raohmaru/CFC/o8g/Documents/CFC-FAQ.md

 # Card Fighters' Clash FAQ

-### What are the differences with the video game *SNK vs. Capcom Card Fighters' Clash 2 Expand Edition*
+### What are the differences with the video game *SNK vs. Capcom Card Fighters' Clash 2 Expand Edition*?
 The mechanics of CFC are the same as the video game, but with the following differences:

 + The Ring has four slots for characters instead of three.